shaheer1642/simple_chatbot_cplusplus/README.md

 # Running the code
 - In dev C++, navigate to Tools > Compiler Options > General
-- - Check the box "Add the following commands when calling the compiler"
+-  Check the box "Add the following commands when calling the compiler"
-- Type in the following command inside the text box -std=c++11
+- Type in the following command inside the text box: `-std=c++11`
 - Press ok
 - Now press F11 to compile and run